Integrating Solar Corridors into Vermont Corn Silage Production Systems

 Materials and methods:

 We propose that changes in corn silage production practices combined with cover crop species selection can improve the establishment and value of interseeded cover crops.
-In 2022, these trials were initiated to evaluate a Solar Corridor System.
+In 2022 and 2023, these trials were initiated to evaluate a Solar Corridor System.
 This system is a modification to intercropping and allows a farmer to increase diversity in their field.
 The main feature of the Solar Corridor System is use of wide row widths that allows full exposure of tall crops such as corn to sunlight while integrating lower growing crops between the rows of corn.

 MATERIALS AND METHODS

-The field trials were conducted at Borderview Research Farm, Alburgh, VT.
+All field trials were conducted at Borderview Research Farm, Alburgh, VT.

 Trial 1 evaluated the effect of corn row width on silage yield and quality.